 Implementing effective backflow prevention measures is crucial to ensure the integrity and safety of commercial plumbing systems.
 Several key measures can be taken to mitigate the risks associated with backflow incidents.
 One essential measure is the installation of backflow prevention devices.

 These devices, such as reduced pressure zone (RPZ) valves, double-check valves, and air gaps, are designed to prevent the reverse flow of water and contaminants into the potable water supply.
-Professional installation of these backflow devices, in accordance with plumbing codes and regulations, is necessary to ensure their proper functioning.
+To ensure their proper functioning, these backflow devices must be professionally installed in accordance with plumbing codes and regulations.

 Regular maintenance and testing of backflow prevention devices are equally important.
 Over time, these devices may experience wear and tear or develop faults, compromising their effectiveness.
 By conducting periodic inspections and backflow testing, businesses can identify any issues and promptly address them to maintain the integrity of their backflow prevention system.

 Additionally, cross-connection control is a critical aspect of backflow prevention.
-Cross-connections occur when there are unprotected or improper connections between potable and non-potable water sources.
+Cross-connections occur when unprotected or improper connections exist between potable and non-potable water sources.

 By implementing proper plumbing design and practices, businesses can minimise the risk of cross-connections and subsequent backflow incidents.
 This includes using backflow prevention devices at potential cross-connection points and separating potable and non-potable water systems.